 Put your walking shoes on and head into Torrey State Pine National Reserve.
-It’s one of the best places to visit in Southern California for coastal hiking.
+It’s one of the most unique places to visit in Southern California for coastal hiking.

-Aim to arrive by 9am at the latest, and we recommend the Guy Fleming Trail for varying landscape, seeing the Torrey Pines, and coastal vistas with some of the best views in Southern California!
+We recommend the Guy Fleming Trail for varying landscapes, but it’s quite a long trail so head there early morning if possible.
+The trail takes you past the incredible coastal vistas with some of the best views in Southern California!

 If you have time for another trail, I would have loved the Razor Point Trail and climbing the Red Butte.

-La Jolla is one of the best places to go in Southern California to see seals.
+La Jolla is one of the best places to visit in Southern California to see seals.

-If you have more time, and want to have more of a relaxing beach day, La Jolla Shores is great for families.
+If you have more time and want to have more of a relaxing beach day, La Jolla Shores is a great beach for families.

 For coffee lovers, you can’t go past Bird Rock Coffee Roasters in the small town of Bird Rock.